it3xl/git-repo-sync/README.md

 This means that everyone can do whatever they want with such branches.
 You can relocate it to any position, move it back, delete, etc.

+**Warning** for your branch assigned to **sync_enabling_branch** variable.
+If this branch name has no prefix from mentioned prefixes then it will be synchronized under the Victim strategy.

 ### Conventional Strategy